 How Long Should I Play With My Puppy?

 Puppies are cute, energetic, and all around worth playing with.

 You can never spend too much time cuddling or frolicking through the backyard with your new best friend.

-However, there’s a limit to how long you can spend on playtime before it becomes detrimental to your puppy.
+However, there’s a limit to how long you can spend on playtime before it becomes detrimental to your new attention-seeking baby.

-While it’s fine to play with your puppy for a few hours in the morning, you should give them at least an hour of rest in between each bout of exercise and games.
+While it’s fine to play with your puppy for a few hours or at least 15 – 30 minutes/ 15-20 minutes in the morning, you should give them at least an hour of rest in between each bout of exercise and games.